Customer Experience

 Stickiness = (Daily Active Users ÷ Monthly Active Users) × 100

-Why Stickiness Metric matters in CX design:
+Why does Stickiness Metric matter in customer experience design?

 By analyzing stickiness, companies can identify which features keep users engaged and which may need improvement.
 This is crucial for SaaS platforms, subscription-based services, and mobile applications where recurring engagement drives long-term success.

-Businesses with a high stickiness metric indicate that users find ongoing value in a product, making it an essential part of their routine – leading to lower churn, strong user retention, & long-term product engagement.
+Businesses with a high stickiness metric indicate that users find ongoing value in a product, making it an essential part of their routine, leading to lower churn, strong user retention, & long-term product engagement.

 Pro Tip: Increase stickiness by adding gamification, personalized content, and regular feature updates.